Tomboyo/Hollow/README.md

 # What about other classes and methods?

-Only classes, and only classes which include `Hollow::Resource::Stateless` or `Hollow::Resource::Stateful` can service reqeusts.
-Only resource methods matching the symbols configured via the `resource_methods: %i(post)` parameter during application instantiation can be invoked, as well--other methods are hidden.
-That means if you only make a `HelloWorld` resource and your application only has `post` configured, your application only invokes `HelloWorld`'s `post`, and nothing else, ever.
+Only classes, and only classes which include `Hollow::Resource::Stateless` or `Hollow::Resource::Stateful` can service requests.
+Only resource methods matching the symbols configured via the `resource_methods: %i(post)` parameter during application instantiation can be invoked, as well; other methods are hidden.
+That means if you only make a `HelloWorld` resource and your application only has `post` configured, your application only invokes `HelloWorld`'s `post`.
+Nothing else, ever.

 # Is this only for REST?